Causal Explanation for Reinforcement Learning: Quantifying State and Temporal Importance: Abstract

 \section{Abstract}

 Explainability plays an increasingly important role in machine learning.
-Because reinforcement learning (RL) involves interactions between states and actions over time, explaining an RL policy is more challenging than that of supervised learning.
-Furthermore, humans view the world from causal lens and thus prefer causal explanations over associational ones.
+Furthermore, humans view the world through a causal lens and thus prefer causal explanations over associational ones.
 Therefore, in this paper, we develop a causal explanation mechanism that quantifies the causal importance of states on actions and such importance over time.
-Moreover, via a series of simulation studies including crop irrigation, Blackjack, collision avoidance, and lunar lander, we demonstrate the advantages of our mechanism over state-of-the-art associational methods in terms of RL policy explanation.
+We also demonstrate the advantages of our mechanism over state-of-the-art associational methods in terms of RL policy explanation through a series of simulation studies, including crop irrigation, Blackjack, collision avoidance, and lunar lander.